traksag/blaze/README.md

 ## System Requirements

-This software is developed on macOS, but it should work fine on most UNIX systems.
-Maybe it works fine on Windows too.
-You must have zlib installed to build and run this program.
+This software can be compiled and run with Clang or GCC on mainstream hardware running macOS or Linux.
+You must have zlib installed to build and run this software.

-Your compiler must satisfy the following:
+If you're using a different compiler, a different operating system or exotic hardware, make sure the following are satisfied:

-* Integers are represented using two's complement representation and bitwise operations such as AND, work as expected on signed integers.
+* Integers are represented using two's complement representation and bitwise operations such as 'and', work as expected on signed integers.
 * Signed right shift works by sign extension.
-* Casting to an unsigned or signed integer type works as expected.
+* Casting an integer to another unsigned or signed integer type works by reduction modulo the range of the target type.

-GCC satisfies these requirements as can be seen [here](https://gcc.gnu.org/onlinedocs/gcc/Integers-implementation.html).
-Hence Clang likely does as well (there is no accessible documentation of implementation-defined behaviour though).
+* Several preprocessor macros and intrinsics must be available.
+These may give you compilation errors.
+* Floats and doubles are encoded as IEEE 754 binary32 and binary64 respectively.

 ## Usage